How to Calculate Dividends

 To compute the dividend payout ratio, divide the dividends per share by the earnings per share and express the result as a percentage.

-For example, if a company pays dividends of $2 per share and has earnings per share of $4:
+For example, if as of October 2024 a company pays dividends of $2 per share and has earnings per share of $4:

 This means that the company is distributing 50% of its earnings as dividends to shareholders, while the remaining 50% is retained by the company for other purposes such as reinvestment, expansion, or debt repayment.